Calisthenics for Weight Loss (Exercises & Workout Plan)

 Front Lunges, a calisthenics weight loss workout

-Let’s see how to perform a stationary front lunge:
+Steps to perform a front lunge:

 1. Stand straight in the shoulder-width stance and keep your hands on your hips.